 Snow monitoring

 The snow cover is an integral and critical component of the Earth System in regard to climate.
 It is extremely sensitive to climate change and has significant feedback on the atmosphere.
-Changes in climate lead to changes in the extent, thickness, density, and optical and thermal properties of the snow cover, and hence of the Earth’s surface and the boundary layer between the Earth and the Atmosphere.
+Changes in climate lead to changes in the extent, depth, density, and optical and thermal properties of the snow cover, and hence of the Earth’s surface and the boundary layer between the Earth and the Atmosphere.
 These changes have far-reaching consequences on glaciers, extreme events, natural hazards, ecosystems, biodiversity, forests, and landscapes, as well as winter sports and the tourism industry, globally and in Switzerland.
 This includes impacts on water resources for irrigation, drinking water, and hydropower.
-Snow as frozen precipitation is globally of increasing importance in a world which is faced on the one hand by more frequent droughts and on the other hand by more extreme precipitation events, where snow can dampen immediate run-off but on the other hand also cause avalanches or floods.
+Snow as solid precipitation is globally of increasing importance in a world which is faced on the one hand by more frequent droughts and on the other hand by more extreme precipitation events, where snow can dampen immediate run-off but on the other hand also cause avalanches or floods.
 Decreasing snow cover extent due to both climate warming and increasing loads of dust and soot lowers the planetary albedo, which changes the energy balance of our planet.

 The global monitoring of snow variables thus becomes increasingly important and requires the exchange of knowledge about measuring snow variables, with common best practices developed and applied broadly to allow comparability.
 One aim of snow monitoring is thus to obtain precise long term snow data sets and to make them readily usable in practice and for snow climatology studies.